fasakinhenry/alx-webstack/README.md

 # **JobStraight**
-Jobstraight is a web application that connects clients with service providers, making it easier to find and hire skilled professionals.
+JobStraight is a web application that connects clients with service providers, making it easier to find and hire skilled professionals.

 ## **Description**
 This web application enables potential clients to connect with professional service providers in various fields.
 Whether you need a plumber to fix your kitchen sink, a mechanic to service your car, or a dry cleaner to take care of your laundry, our platform makes it easy to find and hire the right professionals—all in one place.